YottaDB/YDBDoc/MessageRecovery/errors.rst

 SIGADRERR
 -----------------------

-SIGADRERR, Signal was caused by non-existent physical address
+SIGADRERR, Signal was caused by a non-existent physical address

 Run Time Error: This message is an auxiliary message and is preceded by a primary KILLBYSIGxxx message.